Uclusion/release-job/README.md

 # release-job
 Add a label to all Uclusion jobs listed in commits in a release.
+For performance reasons, the query for commits goes back only as many days as the workspace has set for its Completed Task display.

 Example:

 ```
 name: Mark jobs with stage label